Three guiding principles of isopublic

 Just war theory is, as interpreted here, the doctrine that a nation goes to war only when attacked or under a direct and credible threat of attack.
-In this way, the nation is non-interventionist and doesn’t antagonize other nations.
+In this way, the nation is non-interventionist and doesn’t aggress against other nations.

-National defense of isopublic is a citizen-militia inspired by the Swiss military.
+National defense of isopublic is a citizen-militia modeled after the Swiss military.
 By signing the Compact (i.e. the citizen contract) thus becoming a citizen, the individual (male and female) also becomes a member of the militia.
-Thus, serving in the militia is consensual, not conscription.
+Thus unlike Swiss military conscription, serving in the isopublican national militia would be consensual.

 A citizen-militia is effective for defensive war and ineffective for offensive war.
 Thus, isopublic would be unable to engage in empire-building or colonialism, i.e. unjust war.
-The isopublican military has a small cadre of career military.
+The isopublican military maintains a small cadre of careerists.

 “Power tends to corrupt and absolute power corrupts absolutely.” – Lord Acton